Table of contents

 • Joint accounts with your spouse

-• Funds in your spouse’s account (with proof of access)
+• Funds in your spouse’s account — with proof of your access to those funds

 ↑ Back to top